 But it’s not.
 It’s really not.

-You’ll also hear them talk about how men shouldn’t have a say in the matter (except Judge Horner, of course), or about the repression of choice (one very peculiar choice, it has to be said, that isn’t like all the other choices in life, like choosing a partner, who to vote for, or what to watch on Netflix).
+You’ll also hear them talk about how men shouldn’t have a say in the matter (except Judge Horner, of course), or about how the repression of choice (one very peculiar choice, it has to be said, that isn’t like all the other choices in life, like choosing a partner, who to vote for, or what to watch on Netflix).

 You’ll almost certainly never hear them talk about what precisely this “choice” entails.

 Why not?
-It’s simple; because the unborn are human beings.
+Because the unborn are human beings.
 This is a scientific fact – and they know it (scarily, some don’t care).
 To admit otherwise would be to make themselves complicit in the breaking of bones and the stilling of beating hearts.
 So, instead of trying to prove their position with facts and arguments, they ignore the science and start speaking Latin in a bid to confuse and dehumanise.
 But some of us understand Latin.
 I may even have a GCSE in it somewhere.
 We know what “foetus” means.
 It means “little one” (not that giving it a more clinical name changes anything.
 You could call unborn children ‘Pop Tarts’ and they would still be human beings in every sense).

 The fact is, abortion is the intentional destruction of a human life.
 Pro-lifers (not always graciously or articulately, admittedly) have been saying this for years, but it’s taken until now, with the advances in ultrasound technology and our understanding of fetal development, plus the countless exposés on the abortion industry (it’s another boy!), to prove conclusively one simple fact: the unborn are human beings.